MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 13)If a cell is neutral (undergone 0 mutations) with individuals_condition=0 ( neutrality) it means that its fitness value  depends only on its site.
 If a cell has undeergone mutations in beneficial position ( non neutral/mutant) with individuals_condition=1 then its fitness value is the sum of fitnesses of the positions of mutations and the fitness of its site.

-14) In conclusion, in this implementation we have taken into account the genome position interactions,   the cell- to cell interactions, resulting in modelling the invasion of tumorous cells into a healthy tissue and the environmnet -to- cell interactions resulting in delaying of fixation time (as we have a low connectivity graph implementation)  in comparison with the space free Gompertz model.
+14) In conclusion, in this implementation we have taken into account the genome position interactions,   the cell- to cell interactions, resulting in modelling the invasion of tumorous cells into a healthy tissue and the environmnet -to- cell interactions resulting in delaying of fixation time (as we have a low connectivity graph implementation)  in comparison with the space free Gompertz.